s4005236/wave/docs/DevOps/CODE_STYLING.md

 ## Coding Standards
 This project follows the [PEP8](https://peps.python.org/pep-0008/) style guide for Python.
 All contributions must adhere to this standard.

+**Why is this necessary?**

+> Following a defined style guide gives the developers clarity in their work.

+Each developer has different opinions on what is considered "clean code".
+This is due to different technical experiences, view points or simply personal taste.
+Different opinions on the matters at hand are welcome, but the decisions emerging need to be clearly defined.
+If not, meaningful cooperation between different team members is at risk of getting slow and tidious.

+Simply put: Code that is easily traversable for Person A can proove quite the challenge for Person B, having a different notion on what the code in front of them probably does.
+This slows down development, because Person B has to "rethink" what the other person had been thinking when writing their logic.

+To avoid unnecessary questions and general confusion, a style guide is used.
+Each developer has to back down on their personal believes in order to benefit when reviewing the code of the others.
+Enforcing a style guide also avoids code smells, potential bugs and design issues, which would mean additional work for the team.

 ## Tools
 To ensure compliance with the PEP8 standard, the following tools are used in this project.